Hint: Restaurant marketing is more than good food photos.

 Although love for good food is probably the reason restaurants are started in the first place, most recognize they’re so much more than that.
 The people on the ground, working those long hours both BOH and FOH, are often at the centre of a restaurant’s success.

 Your history, your community, and your team all play a role in just who your restaurant is.
-When your marketing strategy involves all of these things, instead of just beautiful food photography, people have a reason to trust your brand, and believe us, they’ll notice the transparency.
+When your restaurant marketing strategy involves all of these things.
+Instead of just beautiful food photography, people have a reason to trust your brand, and believe us, they’ll notice the transparency.